St John's House Museum, Warwick: As a residence

 During the Dissolution of the Monasteries at the behest of Henry VIII, St. John's was granted to Anthony Stoughton, for services to the King.
 The land was later passed to his eldest son William by inheritance.
 Neither of the two lived in the house, but they leased it out to others such as Richard Townsende, a yeoman at Warwick.
 Eventually the land was inherited by the son of William Stoughton, Anthony Stoughton (junior), who built a house on the site.
 Of note is the fact that in the East Wing of the house there is a door lintel which bears the date 1626 and the initials A.S..
 The house remained in the possession of the Stoughton family until 1960.

 As a school

 In 1791, the building was rented out for the first time by the Earl of Warwick for public use, with the intent of converting it into a school.
-The school, then known as St John's Academy, was founded by William T Fowler and was set up as a school for "Young Gentlemen" (as advertised on the hand-bill In 1828, the daughters of William Fowler, then running the school, changed it to a school for girls.
+The school, then known as St John's Academy, was founded by William T Fowler and was set up as a school for "Young Gentlemen" (as advertised on the hand-bill).
 This was then reverted in 1845 under Benjamin Townsend, the son-in-law of William Fowler.
 After Townsend's death in 1857, three of his daughters, Susanna, Elizabeth and Sarah, took over the running of the school, with it being a girls' school from at least 1861.
-In the later part of the school's life, as money became tighter, the school restricted itself to the lower part of the house, with upper rooms being leased out to local artists and other public figures, with their studios being open for public viewing.
-The school was declared bankrupt in 1900 and closed down.